 Rallies in Bangladesh mark one month since ex-premier Sheikh Hasina was ousted

-DHAKA, Bangladesh (AP) — Thousands of students and others on Thursday rallied in Bangladesh’s capital to mark one month since former Prime Minister Sheikh Hasina was ousted from power by a mass uprising initially led by students over a quota system for government jobs.
+DHAKA, Bangladesh (AP) — Thousands of people rallied Thursday in Bangladesh’s capital to mark one month since former Prime Minister Sheikh Hasina was ousted in a mass uprising sparked by students over government job quotas.

 Hasina fled to India on Aug.
 5 after weeks of violence left more than 600 people dead, including students.
-The uprising ended the 15-year-rule of the country’s longest-serving prime minister who began a fourth consecutive term in January following an election boycotted by the major opposition parties, who questioned the credibility of the electoral process.
+The uprising ended the 15-year-rule of the country’s longest-serving prime minister, who began a fourth consecutive term in January following an election boycotted by the major opposition parties.

 The demonstrators chanted slogans such as “Where is Hasina?
 Bury her, bury her!” and “Hasina-Modi, warning, be careful!” or “Naraye Takbeer, Allahu Akbar.”

-They were referring Narendra Modi, India’s prime minister, as Hasina is known to be a trusted ally of India.
-Many protesters do not like India for promoting Hinduism and demonstrating what they see as a big brotherly dominance, and condemned it for sheltering Hasina.
+They were referring to Indian Prime Minister Narendra Modi, as Hasina is known to be a trusted ally of India.
+Many protesters have condemned India for promoting Hinduism and for sheltering Hasina.

 Tens of thousands joined rallies across the Muslim-majority nation of 170 million people.

-Thursday’s development came as Bangladesh was returning to normalcy after the protests, despite challenges such as a struggling economy.
-An interim government led by Nobel laureate Muhammad Yunus, who had a frosty relationship with Hasina for many years, has prioritized law and order to stabilize the country.
+Thursday’s protests came as Bangladesh was returning to normalcy, despite challenges such as a struggling economy.
+An interim government led by Nobel laureate Muhammad Yunus, who had a frosty relationship with Hasina, has prioritized law and order to stabilize the country.

-Yunus in an interview with the Press Trust of India, or PTI, news agency released Thursday said that Hasina should stay quiet, and that her political remarks from India are an “unfriendly gesture.”
+In an interview with the Press Trust of India, or PTI, news agency released Thursday, Yunus said Hasina should stay quiet, and that her political remarks from India are an “unfriendly gesture.”

 “If India wants to keep her until the time Bangladesh wants her back, the condition would be that she has to keep quiet,” the PTI quoted Yunus as saying.

-“No one is comfortable with her stance there in India because we want her back to try her.
-She is there in India and at times she is talking, which is problematic … No one likes it,” he said.
+“No one is comfortable with her stance in India because we want her back to try her.
+She is there and at times she is talking, which is problematic … No one likes it,” he said.

-Yunus’ administration is reorganizing police, bureaucracy and other state institutions to take control amid reports of violence and continuing unrest.
+Yunus’ administration is reorganizing police, bureaucracy and other state institutions to take control as violence and unrest escalate.
+On Thursday, the country’s chief election commissioner and his deputies who oversaw the recent elections resigned from office.

-Days of street protests by garment workers and other industries forced owners to shut their factories for days before they restarted their operations on Thursday amid heightened security in two major industrial hubs outside Dhaka.
+Days of street protests by garment workers and other industries forced owners to shut their factories for days before they resumed operations on Thursday amid heightened security in two major industrial hubs outside Dhaka.

 Yunus said the issue of attacks on minority Hindus in Bangladesh is “exaggerated” and questioned the manner in which India projected it.